Implement a new Governance Structure for HR

 What did we do?

-Innovation and creativity are critical to McMaster’s success.
-Faculties and departments must be able to deliver strategies supporting the University’s goals and priorities.
-Administrative support units must operate in a structure that delivers coordinated services, administrative effectiveness, and operational excellence.
-At the same time, services must be delivered efficiently as we look to ensure value for money for HR support.
+Administrative support units must operate in a structure that delivers coordinated services, administrative effectiveness, and operational excellence, while also ensuring value for money.
 Recognizing the need for coordinated decentralization, the same concepts applied to create the IT governance model were used to create the HR Governance Model.

 Outcome – Coordination and Alignment of HR Projects, Priorities and Structures